IceClear/SeedVR/README.md

 ## 📝 License

-This project is under the copyright of [ByteDance Pte Ltd](https://www.bytedance.com/en/).
-Redistribution and use should get the permission from [ByteDance Pte Ltd](https://www.bytedance.com/en/).
+This project is under the copyright of [ByteDance Seed](https://github.com/ByteDance-Seed).
+Redistribution and use should get permission from [ByteDance Seed](https://github.com/ByteDance-Seed).

 ## 📧 Contact